 An adequate supply chain for our RRP portfolio, including the supply of electronic devices, is important to our business.
-We work with two electronics manufacturing service providers for the supply of our Platform 1 and IOOS MESH devices and a small number of other providers for other products in our RRP portfolio and related accessories.
+We work with three electronics manufacturing service providers for the supply of our Platform 1 and Platform 4 devices and a small number of other providers for other products in our RRP portfolio and related accessories.
 Due to the COVID-19 pandemic, the operations of our two electronic manufacturing service providers were temporarily suspended at different times.
-Even though these suspensions did not materially affect our operations, if both of these service providers were significantly constrained at the same time, the supply of the devices could be disrupted.
+Even though these suspensions did not materially affect our operations, if one or more of these service providers were significantly constrained at the same time, the supply of the devices could be disrupted.
 Although we work closely with these service providers on monitoring their production capability and financial health, we cannot guarantee that they will remain capable of meeting their commitments, particularly during the COVID-19 pandemic; if they will not, the commercialization of our RRPs could be adversely affected.
 The production of our RRP portfolio requires various metals, and we believe that there is an adequate supply of such metals in the world markets to satisfy our current and anticipated production requirements.
 However, some components and materials necessary for the production of our RRPs, including those for the electronic devices, are obtained from single or limited sources, and can be subject to industry-wide shortages and price fluctuations.
 While we were successful in maintaining adequate supply of such components and materials so far, we may not be able to secure such supply going forward, particularly during the COVID-19 pandemic; this could negatively impact the commercialization of our RRPs.
+For example, currently, we are exposed to a world-wide shortage of semiconductors.
+While the impact of this development has not been significant, if this shortage intensifies, the supply of our electronic devices may be disrupted, which may affect our consumer acquisition and retention rates.
 For details on the impact of COVID-19 on our production and supply chain, see the "Executive Summary" section of this MD&A.

-Our Platform 1 and IQOS MESH devices are subject to standard product warranties generally for a period of 12 months from the date of purchase or such other periods as required by law.
-We discuss product warranties in more detail in Note 16.
+We discuss product warranties in more detail in Note 14.
 Product Warranty.
 The significance of warranty claims is dependent on a number of factors, including device version mix, product failure rates, logistics and service delivery costs, and warranty policies, and may increase with the number of devices sold.